Programme

 12:00 – 13:00

-Funding Shortfalls: Managing inadequate fund levels due to market performance or insufficient contributions
+Funding Shortfalls in Pension Funds: Managing inadequate fund levels due to market performance or insufficient contributions to sustain benefits

 • Impact of aging populations on pension liabilities.